 Description

 This repoussé gorget was handmade by Paul René.
 It has a turtle in the middle and a bear on each side.
-Every turtle is a calendar, it has divisions on the back of the shell, which reminds us of the 13 moons.
-Around the rim of the shell are 28 divisions, representing 28 days.
+Every turtle has 13 divisions on its back which represents the New Moons of the year becoming a calendar.
+The Turtle also shows us North America with the legs Florida, Baja California, Alaska , the Gaspé and the tail for México.
 Around the design are symbols for medicine plants including the fiddle-head fern, the first plant that comes up in the spring, reminding us that new days are coming.
+These ferns curl inward representing canoes carrying trees [for families and Nations] and medicine plants [for healing].
+These “canoes” encircle the gorget bringing prayers of healing to Turtle Island.
+Also, the bears represent healing looking in at Turtle Island so the meaning this gorget design work is a wish for the continued healing of life on our continent.

 Each piece of silver and copper work made by Paul René includes his signature trademark, a sunrise with a drum in it.

 This gorget is 6″ across and 2″ at the center, the curve makes in 2.5″ total in height.
-Shell, cobalt, and silver beads have been added.
+White centered red and blue beads have been added along with metal beads and bone hair pipes.

 Check out our other gorgets!